shreyarg6/CNIT372Milestone3/README.md

 8. What types of videos get more comments on their videos?
 9. What type of videos are blocked and not allowed in some organizations?
 10. What speed are the videos played at (playback speed)?

+CONTRIBUTION

+All: All members put in equal efforts towards Milestone 3.
+There was consistent communication on the internal deadlines and what needed to be done.
+All members virtually met to discuss the Milestone 2 goals and complete the 10 questions.

+Shreya Guddeti:

+Rishika Thorat:

+Kush Patel:

 */